 The Wharf Water Cleanup

-Join The Wharf community for our annual clean-up of the District's waterways on Monday, October 11, 2021.
+Join The Wharf community for our annual clean-up of the District's waterways on Earth Day–Friday, April 22, 2022.

-We'll get kayaks from the Wharf Boathouse on Recreation Pier, collect trash from the waterways, then get together on Transit Pier for an after-work party.
+We'll get kayaks from the Wharf Boathouse on Recreation Pier, collect trash from the waterways, then get together for an after-work happy hour.

 Participants will be provided kayaks, paddles, life preservers, rubber gloves, and trash bags for collecting floating trash.

 All proceeds from this event will go to local waterway preservation organizations.

 This event is supported by Pacifico Preserves, Pacifico's philanthropic organization committed to protecting the outdoors and advocating for better access to adventure for all.